jdluna/cloud-scheduler-gui/docs/student-project.rst

 The PRAGMA Cloud scheduler is a lightweight scheduling solution which is designed to provide automated reservation and sharing of resources to PRAGMA community members.
-It currently  enables users to create singe virtual clusters at individual PRAGMA sites with a future developemnt to create single virtual clusters that span multiple sites.
+It currently  enables users to create single virtual clusters at individual PRAGMA sites with a future development to create single virtual clusters that span multiple sites.
-The software base for the Cloud Sheduler is an existing scheduling solutions for a room reservation called `Booked`_.
-It had a lot of useable features and was extensible with the custom fields.
+The software base for the Cloud Sheduler is an existing scheduling solution for managing room reservations called `Booked`_.
+It had a lot of useable features and was extensible with custom fields.
-However, when more involved changes to the code were needed, we found the code was overly complex and even the small changes required a lot of code rewrite.
+However, when more involved changes to the code were needed, we found the code was overly complex and even small changes required a lot of code rewrite.
-In addition, while the Booked GUI was the cleanest comapre to all other tools we looked at, it is not very intuitive or extensible for the purposes  of scheudlgin cloud resources.
+In addition, while the Booked GUI was the cleanest compared to all other tools we looked at, it is not very intuitive or extensible for the purposes  of scheduling cloud resources.

 The goal of this project will be to build a new GUI interface for the PRAGMA Cloud scheduler.
 When the users navigate to the new GUI, they will see a map view (similar to the one that you